Helmut Thumm

 Helmut Thumm (25 August 1895 – 13 July 1977) was a German general during World War II.
+Thumm led German forces during the Allied offensive into the Colmar Pocket in January 1945.
 After pulling Hitler Youth teenagers out of the front lines against orders from above, he was relieved of his command of the LXIV Army Corps on 20 January 1945.
+He was arrested at his home in Welzheim, Germany, on 24 April, 1945 by troops of the 44th Division.
 Thumm died in 1977 in Welzheim.